Barn door tracker: Double arm (Type 4) design and building plans

 Reportedly, Dave Trott's two-arm Type 4 design can potentially reduce trailing error to 1 arc second per hour, allowing for very long trail-less exposures, even in combination with long (200mm +) lenses.
 However, detailed building plans have apparently never been published.

 Ideally, this drive requires a 1 RPM stepper motor on a 1/4" 20 pitch drive rod, but for shorter exposures on a stable platform (tripod), a well designed type-4 barn-door tracker is supposed to produce very acceptable results even when manually advancing the drive in 15 or 10 second sequential steps in order to achieve one full revolution per minute.

-Now, detailed 1:1 building plans for the design can be found here.
+Now, detailed 1:1 building plans by Gerard Prins for the design can be found at here.
 A key modification of the original design is the hinged suspension of the drive rod, which avoids binding, as well as a central tripod mount that can be moved along the supporting truss tubes to better balance for lighter or heavier loads according to their orientation.

 For proper polar alignment, a 3-way tripod or azimuth wedge is required.
 The latter is not included in the design plan.